City of Ragusa: Captain John Charles Buckley

-John Charles Buckley was born in Limerick, Ireland, and had also lived in Millstreet, Cork, where he had relatives.
+John Charles Buckley was born in Limerick, Ireland, and had also lived in Millstreet, County Cork, where he had relatives.
 By 1870 he was "middle-aged."
 The Illustrated London News reported in 1870: He formerly served in the army of the Papal Government and was taken prisoner, in 1860, during the short campaign of Castelfidardo and Spoleto, by the invading forces of King Victor Emmanuel.
 He served the Pope three years, and is a Knight of the Order of St. Sylvester.
 He has since been the officer of an American passenger-steamer, and lately master of a large vessel in the China trade.
 He has been rewarded with the honorary silver medal of the Humane Society for saving two lives on our coast near Hythe.

 At Trafalgar Square, London, on 12 January 1859 the Humane Society awarded J. Buckley of the Royal Limerick Militia a silver medal "for saving the lives of Sergeant M. Mahony and Private J. Bastow of the same corps ... who went to bathe in the sea, and venturing out too far would no doubt have met a watery grave, had not Buckley, after the most desperate exertions, succeeded in bringing both of them ashore."
 The rescue occurred on 22 September 1858 at Hythe, Kent.

 Unlike Primorac and Hayter, Buckley did not retire from adventure.
 He crewed under Captain Scott on the John S.D.
 Wolfe sailing ship Hypathia, which left the Mersey on 18 September 1871, arriving at Philadelphia after 37 days, beating the four ships which accompanied her.
 Leaving Philadelphia on 4 December for Havre, she encountered "terrific westerly gales" but reached her destination after 17 days.
 The trip involved running before the gale, with water sweeping the decks, hands lashed at the pumps, lifelines in use, and two men at the wheel.